Doctoral Programme in Exact Sciences - Admission Criteria and Instructions for Applicants

 The application attachments differ in the autumn and spring calls.
 Attach the required documents in PDF-format to your electronic application form, unless otherwise stated.
 Please read the call for applications carefully to check which documents are mandatory for you.

-The maximum total length of the research plan is 3 pages (including references).
+The maximum length of the research plan is 3 pages (including references).
 The research plan should contain:

 • Name of the applicant

-• Planned title of the doctoral dissertation
+• The planned title of the doctoral dissertation

 • Research topic in the context of the field